LLNL/axom/src/examples/radiuss_tutorial/lesson_01/README.md

 ## Using a SLIC-based logger

-We begin by setting up a logger for our application using axom's `slic` component ([Simple Logging Interface Code](https://axom.readthedocs.io/en/develop/axom/slic/docs/sphinx/index.html)).
+We begin by setting up a logger for our application using Axom's `slic` component ([Simple Logging Interface Code](https://axom.readthedocs.io/en/develop/axom/slic/docs/sphinx/index.html)).

 `slic` uses a C-style API over a singleton instance and also provides a few basic logging macros that applications can either use or extend/build upon.

-For our application, we will use an RAII-based wrapper struct
+For our application, we will use an RAII-based wrapper struct:

 ```cpp
 struct BasicLogger